-This Information Circular is provided in connection with the solicitation of proxies by and on behalf of the management of Jura Energy Corporation (the "Corporation" or "Jura") for use at the Annual and Special Meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of the Corporation to be held on June 28, 2021 at 9:00 a.m.
-(Mountain Daylight Time) virtually via live audio webcast online at https://web.lumiagm.com/299046011 and at any adjournment(s) thereof, for the purposes set forth in the Notice of Annual and Special Meeting (the "Notice") that is attached hereto.
+This information circular ("Information Circular") is provided in connection with the solicitation of proxies by and on behalf of the management of Jura Energy Corporation (the "Corporation" or "Jura") for use at the Annual and Special Meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of the Corporation to be held on June 30, 2022 at 9:00 a.m.
+(Mountain Daylight Time) at the office of the Corporation located at Suite 2100, 144 - 4th Avenue SW, Calgary, Alberta and at any adjournment(s) thereof, for the purposes set forth in the Notice of Annual and Special Meeting (the "Notice") that is attached hereto.

-The information contained herein is given as of May 27, 2021 unless otherwise noted.
+The information contained herein is given as of May 31, 2022 unless otherwise noted.